vmadalin/android-modular-architecture/README.md

 This project takes advantage of many popular libraries, plugins and tools of the Android ecosystem.
 Most of the libraries are in the stable version, unless there is a good reason to use non-stable dependency.

-#### Libraries
+#### Dependencies

 -   [Jetpack](https://developer.android.com/jetpack):

     - [Android KTX](https://developer.android.com/kotlin/ktx.html) - provide concise, idiomatic Kotlin to Jetpack and Android platform APIs.
     - [AndroidX](https://developer.android.com/jetpack/androidx) - major improvement to the original Android [Support Library](https://developer.android.com/topic/libraries/support-library/index), which is no longer maintained.
     - [Benchmark](https://developer.android.com/studio/profile/benchmark.html) - handles warmup, measures your code performance, and outputs benchmarking results to the Android Studio console.
     - [Data Binding](https://developer.android.com/topic/libraries/data-binding/) - allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.
     - [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) - perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
     - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
     - [Navigation](https://developer.android.com/guide/navigation/) - helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
     - [Paging](https://developer.android.com/topic/libraries/architecture/paging/) - helps you load and display small chunks of data at a time.
 Loading partial data on demand reduces usage of network bandwidth and system resources.
     - [Room](https://developer.android.com/topic/libraries/architecture/room) - persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
     - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - designed to store and manage UI-related data in a lifecycle conscious way.
 The ViewModel class allows data to survive configuration changes such as screen rotations.
 -   [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - managing background threads with simplified code and reducing needs for callbacks.
 -   [Dagger2](https://dagger.dev/) - dependency injector for replacement all FactoryFactory classes.
 -   [Retrofit](https://square.github.io/retrofit/) - type-safe HTTP client.